-|Body height||174 cm||160 cm|
+|Body height||176 cm||161 cm|

-* The number of people with diabetes refers only to residents aged 20 to 79 years.
+* The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Turkey, 27.2% of all over 15-year-olds are still smokers.
+In Turkey, 30.7 percent of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Turkey is below average compared to the world population.
-The country provides 2.7 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 2.9 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-With about 145,000 physicians in Turkey, there are about 1.76 doctors per 1000 inhabitants.
-Here again the comparison: worldwide this standard is 1.50 physicians per 1000 inhabitants and in the EU even 1.76.
+With about 149,000 physicians in Turkey, there are about 1.76 doctors per 1000 inhabitants.
+Here again the comparison: worldwide this standard is 1.50 physicians per 1,000 inhabitants and in the EU is 3.57.

 Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
 According to current information, about 16 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.